Monday, February 03, 2020

 The Sky This Week - Thursday February 6 to Thursday February 13

-The Last Quarter Moon is Friday February 7.
-The Moon is at apogee, furthest from the Earth, on Februrary 11.
+The Full Moon is Sunday, February 9.
+The Moon is at perigee, when it is closest to the Earth, on February 11.

 Mercury is lost in the twilight.